 A superficial review does not well-inform massage therapists, other healthcare professionals, or patients in pain.
 While I have not yet explored the rest of the claims and research, I have found a few more inconsistencies between what the summary says and what the research says.

-The first citation on aromatherapy for pain relief among cancer patients was withdrawn from the Cochrane Database, which was replaced by a more recent Cochrane Review that contradicts the previous review: “There was a lack of evidence on the clinical effectiveness of massage for symptom relief in people with cancer.
-Most studies were too small to be reliable and key outcomes were not reported.
-Any further studies of aromatherapy and massage will need to address these concerns.”
+The first citation on aromatherapy for pain relief among cancer patients was withdrawn from the Cochrane Database, which was replaced by a more recent Cochrane Review that contradicts the previous review: “might be beneficial for patients with subacute and chronic non-specific low-back pain, especially when combined with exercises and education”

 For neck pain: While AMT is correct that massage therapy has immediate neck pain relief and any long-term benefits is unknown, there are a few problems the researchers encountered.
 Having read all four (not five as AMT’s summary stated) systematic reviews on neck pain and massage, I summarized the findings in more details on Massage Therapist Development Centre by Jamie Johnston.